Skip to Content

 Conservation efforts

-Several protected reserves offer the Philippine eagle a habitat where it can live a fairly normal existence.
-Programs have been instituted to provide income for the natives without causing the destruction of the environment.
+Several protected reserves offer the Philippine eagle a habitat where it can live fairly normally.
+Programs have been instituted to provide income for the natives without destroying the environment.

 Legislation prohibits hunting and disturbance of nests, and captive breeding programs are in effect that will hopefully allow for the birds to be reintroduced to the wild.